tomichj/authenticate/README.md

 A Rails authentication gem.

-Authenticate is small, simple, but extensible.
-It has highly opinionated defaults but is open to significant modification.
+Authenticate is small, simple, but extensible and comprehensive.
+Authenticate comes out of the box with opinionated defaults but is open to complete modification.

-Authenticate is inspired by, and draws from, Devise, Warden, Authlogic, Clearance, Sorcery, and restful_authentication.
+Authenticate is inspired by, and draws both concepts and code from:
+Devise, Warden, Authlogic, Clearance, Sorcery, and restful_authentication.

 Please use [GitHub Issues] to report bugs.
 You can contact me directly on twitter [@JustinTomich](https://twitter.com/justintomich).